Dark Tourism: Exploring the World’s Most Intriguing Historical Sites

 Case Study 2: Robben Island, South Africa The management of the prison where Nelson Mandela was held struggled with maintaining authenticity while handling high traffic.
 They began employing former political prisoners as guides.
 Result: This "living history" model increased visitor satisfaction scores on TripAdvisor by 45% and provided stable employment and psychological closure for former inmates, turning a site of oppression into a site of empowerment.

-Comparative Analysis of Dark Tourism Categories
+Dark Tourism Categories

 Category Example Site Primary Focus Recommended Prep